Actionable steps & tips for a successful compensation review process

 3. Evaluate compensation for market competitiveness

-In the compensation or salary benchmarking process, you gather market data and salary ranges for all relevant roles and compare them to your internal salary and benefit structures.
+In the compensation analysis process, you gather market data and salary ranges for all relevant roles and compare them to your internal salary and benefit structures.
 Make sure your salaries fall within the same market percentile and identify whether anyone is being underpaid for their role and experience level.
+If you have a remote or distributed team, use benchmarks that are relevant to the location of employees

-And remember, employees don’t always keep their salaries secret, so you want to ensure you identify any internal anomalies to avoid resentment among coworkers.
+And remember: employees don’t always keep their salaries secret, so you should also identify any internal anomalies to avoid resentment among coworkers.

 💡 Conducting internal salary research can be a demanding project

-Your benefits package is a crucial part of your recruitment and retention strategy, so you should evaluate it to make sure it’s still attracting high-quality candidates and keeping valued team members around.
+Salary is just one part of compensation.
+Your wider benefits package, including free gym memberships, flexible working policies, work-from-home stipends, discounts, free trips, and more, is also a crucial part of your recruitment and retention strategy.
+You should evaluate your whole package to ensure it’s still attracting high-quality candidates and keeping valued team members around.

-A useful way to evaluate it is by asking your employees directly via surveys and looking at metrics like employee NPS (Net Promoter Score), turnover rates, and previous employee engagement surveys.
+A useful way to evaluate this is to ask your employees directly via surveys and look at metrics like employee NPS (Net Promoter Score), turnover rates, and feedback from previous survey rounds.

 Stakeholders and HR leaders should ask themselves these questions: